Language:

 To achieve this point, the employer must meet ALL of the following:

-• Workers must sign a contract and/or give informed consent to terms of conditions upon signing up, and for each subsequent contract extension.
+• Workers must sign a contract and/or give informed consent to the terms of conditions upon signing up, and for each subsequent contract extension.

 • The contract or terms and conditions are easily accessible to workers in paper and/or electronic form.
 If these conditions differ for different contract types, reasonable steps are taken to inform workers about the differences in contract types.